-The Individual 401k retirement plan opens a world of investment options.
+The Individual 401k plan opens a world of investment options.
 Also known as the Individual k or Solo 401k, the self-directed plan from Sense Financial has virtually unlimited potential for investing in almost any investment class, such as notes, real estate, tax liens, tax deeds, and private businesses.
 This investment capability is one of the advantages of the plan.

-Purchasing Notes Using the Individual 401k
+Purchasing Notes Using the Individual 401k Plan

 The IRS allows the plan to be used to make loans and purchase promissory notes from third parties.
 As long as the transaction does not violate the Solo 401k rules for prohibited transactions and disqualified persons, the note can be purchased using the plan.

 Using the plan to purchase a note is considered an investment.
 This differs from the Solo 401k loan feature, which allows the owner of the plan to borrow up to $50,000 from the account.
 This is a loan from the account to the owner; a promissory note is a loan from the account to a third party.
-With a note, the Individual 401k is the lender and beneficiary of the loan.
+With a note, the Individual 401k plan is the lender and beneficiary of the loan.

 Setting the Terms